MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 - *Escalation path*: Operations team (24/7), data team on-call engineer.

 - *Business impact*: This flow is essential for the business's monitoring and continuous improvement efforts.
 It needs to be as redundant and resilient as possible.
 The operations team is responsible for quickly restoring this flow after any failure to avoid missing critical information and warnings.
 If the flow fails to achieve the expected availability, there's a risk of overlooking production issues, potentially leading to severe consequences.
 To mitigate this risk, the operations department aims for 99% uptime, 24/7.
-Any maintenance-related downtime should be scheduled at least 48 hours in advance.
+They must schedule maintenance-related downtime at least 48 hours in advance.

 - *Criticality rating*: Medium.